 The artist exhibited often in Documenta (1972, 1977, 1982) and at the Venice Biennale (1972, 1976, 1978, 1980, 1984, 1998, 1993, and 2011).

 Since 1960 Kounellis exhibited all over the world and his works are part of major public collections: Tate Modern, London; Centre Pompidou, Paris; MoMA and Guggenheim, New York among others.
-Recent solo exhibitions include his major retrospective at Fondazione Prada, Venice (2019); the Monnaie De Paris, Museo Espacio (2016); the Musée d'Art Moderne, Saint-Etienne (2014); MIMA, Middlesbrough Institute of Modern art; Parasol Unit, Foundation for Contemporary Art, London; Museum of Cycladic Art, Athens (2012); Today Art Museum, Beijing; National Centre for Contemporary Art, Moscow (2011); Neue Nationalgalerie, Berlin (2007).
+Recent solo exhibitions include his major retrospective at the Walker Art Center of Minneapolis (2022) and Museo Jumex, Mexico City (2023); his retrospective at Fondazione Prada, Venice (2019); the Monnaie De Paris, Museo Espacio (2016); the Musée d'Art Moderne, Saint-Etienne (2014); MIMA, Middlesbrough Institute of Modern art; Parasol Unit, Foundation for Contemporary Art, London; Museum of Cycladic Art, Athens (2012); Today Art Museum, Beijing; National Centre for Contemporary Art, Moscow (2011); Neue Nationalgalerie, Berlin (2007).

 In October 2022, the Walker Art Center in Minneapolis will open a major survey of the artist which will mark the biggest exhibition in North America dedicated to Kounellis since his death in 2017.